 - Speaking of straws…carry your own bottle to work, school, for a run, picnic, long drive, meeting, wherever you can!
 Drinking water is great for health and drinking from your own (preferably non-plastic) bottle of water is great for our planet too.

 - Carry your own shopping bag!
-Store allocated shopping bags, sometimes for the most meager purchases, are completely unnecessary–whether plastic-based or paper-based.
+Store allocated shopping bags, sometimes for the most meagre purchases, are completely unnecessary–whether plastic-based or paper-based.
 Carry a cloth tote bag or simply reuse durable plastic bags from home and you will create a significant dent in your plastic consumption.

 - We live in a time when having just one type of face wash or lotion isn’t enough.
 Variety is the spice of life, but the plastic packaging of your cosmetics alone is hugely detrimental to the face of our planet.
 Opt for brands that bother with eco-friendly packaging.
 Buy from companies that find innovative substitutes for plastic in and on their products.

 - Plastic cutlery hails from the same category of unnecessary plastic packaging that we just don’t need.
-Push your favorite eateries to switch to reusable materials or plant-based recycled cutlery and takeaway boxes.
+Push your favourite eateries to switch to reusable materials or plant-based recycled cutlery and takeaway boxes.
 When ordering in, ask the restaurant to NOT send the reams of paper napkins and bundles of plastic cutlery that have no use in a functional home kitchen.

 - Support companies and brands that make the effort to make your product sustainable, non-toxic and plastic free!
 Read the fine lines and ingredients of the goods you invest your money in and see if there is a way to replace the stuff that carries plastic.
 Products or services that try to reduce their carbon footprint tend to go great lengths to ensure fair trade, minimum damage to the environment and maximum benefit to the consumer.
 They also end up spending more on developing such a product or service.
 For those of that can afford it, we should be championing the work of such enterprises.